DigiBP/digibp-spiez/README.md

 #  Document and Databases

 ## Contract PDF
-When a customer's application get accepted the customer will receive an email with the contract in form of a pdf document.
-This pdf document includes all insurances services inclusive all selected options he or she applied for.
-For each service the prices can be viewed as well.
-How the creation procedure works can be viewed in chapter "Integration".
+When a customer's application gets accepted the customer receives an email with contract in the form of a pdf document.
+This pdf document includes insurance services containing basic insurance as well as additional insurances the customer applied for.
+The price break up For each Insurance selected and the total can be viewed as well in the document.
+PDF is generated via Eledo and the procedure for creating a pdf and how it works can be viewed in chapter "Integration".

 ## Database
 The application run on the Heroku OpenSource platform.
 Google Spreadsheet  is used as a database to save and read all customer data.
 The customer data is inserted into the database as soon the application is processed and the assessment is completed.